ahuacate/pve-nas/README.md

 A ZFS backend depends heavily on RAM, so you need at least 16GB (Recommend 32GB).
 OMV specifies a minimum of 8GB RAM.

 Our Ubuntu NAS CT requires only 512MB RAM because the ZFS backend is managed by the Proxmox host.
-In practice, use as much RAM you can get for your hardware/budget.
+In practice, install as much RAM you can get for your hardware/budget.

 ## 1.2.
 ZFS SSD Cache